Help us improve your experience.

 Either of these configurations is acceptable:

-• You can allow the IP packets destined for a Layer 3 broadcast address to be forwarded on the egress interface and to send a copy of the IP packets to the Routing Engine.
+• You can allow the IP broadcast packets destined for a Layer 3 address to be forwarded through the egress interface and to send a copy of the IP broadcast packets to the Routing Engine.

-• You can allow the IP packets to be forwarded on the egress interface only.
+• You can allow the IP broadcast packets to be forwarded through the egress interface only.

 Note that the packets are broadcast only if the egress interface is a LAN interface.